Computer model locks in Chargers vs. Cowboys picks, score prediction

 The Los Angeles Chargers have been able to navigate injuries on the offensive line and at running back to remain a legit contender in the AFC, and their next test comes against a Dallas Cowboys team that holds an extremely slim chance of still making the postseason entering Week 16.
 The Chargers are 10-4 and have won three in a row and are trying their best to catch the 12-2 Broncos atop the AFC West.
 The Cowboys made a surge to get over .500 but are now 6-7-1 and must win out and get some help to make the playoffs.

 Kickoff from AT&T Stadium is set for 1 p.m.
 ET.
-The Cowboys are 2.5-point home favorites, per the latest Chargers vs. Cowboys odds from DraftKings, while the over/under for total points scored is 49.5.
+The Cowboys are 1.5-point home favorites, according to the latest Chargers vs. Cowboys odds from DraftKings, while the over/under for total points scored is 50.5.
 Before making any Chargers vs. Cowboys picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Chargers vs. Cowboys on Sunday